vuongducphuong/documentation/content/applications/general/export_import_data.rst

 Yes, we fully support numbers with parenthesis to represent negative sign as well as numbers with currency sign attached to them.
 Leansoft also automatically detect which thousand/decimal separator you use (you can change those under **options**).
-If you use a currency symbol that is not known to Odoo, it might not be recognized as a number though and it will crash.
+If you use a currency symbol that is not known to Leansoft, it might not be recognized as a number though and it will crash.

 Examples of supported numbers (using thirty-two thousands as an example):